-Gillum suspends campaign activity amid tropical storm threat
+Florida candidates adjust campaign plans amid storm threat

 Weather

+Sen. Bill Nelson, the Democratic nominee, will be meeting with emergency management officials in the Panhandle tomorrow "to make sure local officials have everything they need," a campaign spokesperson told CNN.

+The forecast indicates the tropical storm could strengthen into a hurricane by early Wednesday and will likely target the Panhandle later that day, according to CNN meteorologist Gene Norman.

-Gillum was scheduled to campaign in South Florida on Monday and Tuesday.
-The Florida gubernatorial election is just weeks away, on November 6.
+Meanwhile, the US Senate and gubernatorial elections in Florida are just weeks away, on November 6.

-Florida Gov. Rick Scott announced Sunday that he will issue an executive order declaring a state of emergency for counties in the Florida Panhandle and Big Bend as the state continues to prepare and monitor the storm.
+Democratic gubernatorial nominee Andrew Gillum announced Sunday he will be leaving the campaign trail briefly to address storm preparations.
+The forecast projects Tallahassee, where Gillum is mayor, will be directly hit.

-Gillum became Florida's first African-American nominee for governor when he won the Democratic primary in August.
-He is in a close race against former Rep. Ron DeSantis, who received the high-profile backing of President Donald Trump and won the Republican primary.
+Gillum is in a close race against former Rep. Ron DeSantis, who received the high-profile backing of President Donald Trump and won the Republican primary.

 Related Content

-- Gillum suspends campaign activity amid tropical storm threat
+- Florida candidates adjust campaign plans amid storm threat